-In my opinion there are to many people who make injecting or marinading meat to complicated.
+In my opinion, there are too many people who make injecting or marinading meat to complicated.

-I have read articles that a rocket science would have trouble understanding.
+I have read articles that rocket science would have trouble understanding.

-As you know, I don’t like complicated and write things in as easy English as possible.
+As you know, I don’t like complicated and write things as easy English as possible.

 What is the purpose of injecting or marinading